crtclmmnt/crtclmmnt.github.io/about.md

       <p class="book-description">Kimmerer asks what it would mean to treat the natural world as a community of relatives rather than a collection of resources.
 This book shows what a different relationship to the Earth looks like, not as theory, but as practice.</p>
     </div>
     <div class="book-card">
-      <h5>The Unsettling of America</h5>
+      <h5><span class="text-dark-rose">*</span>The Unsettling of America</h5>
       <p class="book-author">Wendell Berry</p>
-      <p class="book-description">Berry offers a devastating critique of industrial agriculture, and argues that many of societies ails can be traced back to the abandonment of our relationship to other living things.</p>
+      <p class="book-description">Berry offers a devastating critique of industrial agriculture, and argues that many of societies ails are the result of using machines for work we used to accomplish through relationships with other living things.</p>
     </div>
     <div class="book-card">
       <h5>Becoming Earth</h5>